German businesses glad US entry ban is over | DW | 08.11.2021

 The 20-month US entry ban due to COVID-19 is finally a thing of the past.
 German companies are happy to return to business as usual.

-As of November 11, 2021, fully vaccinated and tested EU citizens can travel to the US again following a timespan of more than one and a half years.
+As of November 11, 2021, fully vaccinated and tested EU citizens can travel to the US again after more than one and a half years.
 The United States has finally ended its COVID-induced entry ban.

 German corporate leaders are breathing a sigh of relief, according to Volker Treier, foreign trade expert at the Association of German Chambers of Industry and Commerce (DIHK).
 "This is because for German businesses, the US is their top investment location, a crucial export market and the third-largest trading partner," Treier told DW.

-With technicians, engineers and others not able to travel to the US, important contracts could not be signed, Treier added.
+When technicians, engineers and others were uable to travel to the US, important contracts could not be signed, Treier added.
 "Our most recent surveys show 73% of German firms operating in North America have been affected by travel restrictions as well as by supply bottlenecks as a result of the coronavirus crisis."

-Some 35% of German firms active in the US say they have had to cut or postpone investments there in 2021 as a result of the entry ban and due to COVID at large.
-Treier says he's confident that the full potential of US-German trade relations can be tapped again now that the travel ban is a thing of the past.
+Some 35% of German firms active in the US say they have had to cut or postpone investments there in 2021 as a result of the entry ban and the COVID situation.
+Treier says he's confident that the full potential of US-German trade relations can be tapped again now that the travel ban is lifted.

 The DIHK says there are currently over 5,500 German firms with subsidiaries in the US, creating almost 900,000 jobs and a combined annual turnover of some $532 billion (€461 billion).